-Diarrhoea outbreak kills seven children in ZimbabweOctober 16th, 2011 in Diseases, Conditions, Syndromes /
+Diarrhoea outbreak kills seven children in ZimbabweOctober 16, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 At least seven children have died from a suspected diarrhoea outbreak which has affected over 6,000 children in two towns in Zimbabwe over the past week, a state newspaper said Sunday.